 Clean dishes and eating utensils used by a sick child separately in very hot, soapy water.
 Or run them through the dishwasher.

-Call the health care provider right away if your otherwise healthy child:
+Call your child’s healthcare provider right away if your otherwise healthy child:

 Has had a seizure caused by the fever

-Cannot be soothed or shows signs of irritability or restlessness.
+Can’t be soothed or shows signs of irritability or restlessness

-Shows signs of severe chest, neck, or abdominal pain.
+Shows signs of severe chest, neck, or belly pain